- A foreign object in the eye is something that enters the eye from outside of the body. It can be anything from a dust particle to a metal shard.

 - Fluorescein dye, which glows under special light, will be applied to the eye via an eye drop.
 The dye reveals surface objects and abrasions.

 - Your physician will use a magnifier to locate and remove any foreign objects.

 - The objects may be removed with a moist cotton swab or flushed out with water.

 - If the initial techniques are unsuccessful at removing the object, your physician may use needles or other instruments.

 - If the foreign object has caused corneal abrasions, your physician may give you an antibiotic ointment to prevent infection.

 - For larger corneal abrasions, eye drops containing cyclopentolate or homatropine may be administered to keep the pupil dilated.
 Painful muscle spasms could occur if the pupil constricts before the cornea heals.

 - You will be given acetaminophen to treat pain from larger corneal abrasions.

-- A computed tomography (CT) scan or another imaging study may be required for further investigation of an intraocular object.
+- A CT scan or another imaging study may be required for further investigation of an intraocular object.

-- You may be referred to an ophthalmologist–a physician who specializes in eye care–for further assessment or treatment.
+- You may be referred to a physician who specializes in eye care, known as an ophthalmologist, for further assessment or treatment.